CmrCrabs/NEA/paperwork.typ

 == Similar Solutions
 As this is a fairly niche simulation that is generally used in closed source applications, there were only a few sources I could find that are relevant and have available information in relation to their implementation.
 Understanding existing implementations, particularly in regard to their spectrum synthesis, has allowed me to develop the correct balance between fidelity and performance.
 === Sea of Thieves
-Sea of thieves is by far the highest profile game utilising an FFT ocean.
+Sea of Thieves is by far the highest profile game utilising an FFT ocean.
 It focuses on developing a stylised ocean scene over a realistic one so differs in the following ways:
 - Does not have exact PBR lighting, but still derives its lighting from PBR theory
 - Is intended to have minimal frametime impact while operating on low end hardware, so has a lower resolution, using a less complicated spectrum
 - Has a more detailed foam simulation, where they convolve the foam map with a stylised texture, and use Unreal Engine's particle system to simulate sea spray
 The implementation is closed source, so I do not have access to any detailed implementation information.
 Anything I could find was primarily from a conference they held on its development.
 === Acerola
-Acerola's ocean simulation was made as part of a pseudo-educational youtube series on simulating water in games.
+Acerola's ocean simulation was made as part of a pseudo-educational YouTube series on simulating water in games.
 It has a few notable similarities, and key benefits over others:
 - It is a realistic simulation, using a spectrum that is (As far as I am aware) fully in-line with the most recent oceanographic literature
 - Uses a highly performant FFT implementation, based on Nvidia WaveWorks
 - Is built upon unity and utilises full PBR lighting, as derived from microfacet theory